TommyLe3825/C-Plus-Plus-Full-Course/IntrotoCPP/README.md

 Task: Create the toSeconds() function, which takes the days as its parameter, calculates and returns the number of seconds.

 *Hint: To calculate the seconds in a given number of days, multiply it by 24 to get hours, then by 60, to get minutes, then by another 60, to get the seconds.*

+## **Decimal Days to Seconds (Overloading Functions)**
+We need to modify our days to seconds converter app to also work with decimal days.

+Task: Overload the given toSeconds() function to take double days as its parameter and return the number of seconds as a double.

+*Do not modify the code in main().
+It calls both versions of the function, one with an int, another one with a double.*